bc-compsci-club/club-connect/CONTRIBUTING.md

 - Please follow the style guidelines and auto-format your code with Prettier.
 This project uses single quotes whenever possible and backticks wherever necessary.
 - We use functional React components in this project.
 If you have a class-based component, please refactor it to a functional component before opening a pull request.
+- Refer to the Figma design in the README when developing a new feature.